nginxinc/nginx-azure-workshops/labs/lab12/readme.md

 Notice there are now three UpstreamServers in the `aks1-nlk-upstreams` List, as expected.

-*Change the LogLevel back to INFO when you are finished.*
+>*Change the LogLevel back to INFO when you are finished.*

 <br/>

 ## Wrap Up

-You can also see that the NLK Controller would track your Cluster Node Scaling changes if you enabled AutoScaling, or had some other systems that would make nodepool changes.
+You can also see that the NLK Controller will track your Cluster Node Scaling changes if you enabled AutoScaling, or had some other systems that would make nodepool changes.
 This allows NGINXaaS to track your AKS cluster sizing automatically as needed.

 <br/>